Belmond Le Manoir aux Quat'Saisons

 His Executive Head Chef since 1999 is Gary Jones.
 Raymond describes Gary as “the most gifted chef I know”.

 The menus are complemented by a superb range of wines.
 Le Manoir’s wine cellar, which nestles beneath the conservatory, is home to around 1,000 different wines from around the world.
 Some six hundred of them are of French provenance.

 Rooms & Suites

 'Creating a room is as challenging as creating a beautiful dish.
 It takes the same creativity, love and attention to detail.'Raymond Blanc OBE Chef Patron

-Each room and suite at Le Manoir is different and provides a unique experience.
+Each room and suite is different and provides a unique experience.
 Indulge in oriental opulence.
 Step inside the calm of pure white on white.
 Lounge on antique four-poster beds or curl up in contemporary chic.
 Be transported into another world, beyond the everyday.

-The impressive gardens of Le Manoir bring an enchanting experience to the culinary adventure.
+The impressive gardens of Belmond Le Manoir bring an enchanting experience to the culinary adventure.

-The two-acre vegetable and herb garden and vast young orchard make Le Manoir’s grounds an experience in their own right.
+The two-acre vegetable and herb garden and vast young orchard make our grounds an experience in their own right.
 Planted with over 90 varieties of vegetable and 70 types of herb, they supply the restaurant's kitchen with the freshest produce during the late spring, summer and autumn months.